indra-labs/indra/doc/architecture.md

 ##  Clients

 - find the network using DNS seeding
-- also share addresses of routers with routers, but send them in order of reliability, creating a collaborative ranking consensus of most popular to least popular
+- also share addresses of routers with routers, but send them in order of reliability, creating a collaborative ranking consensus of most popular to least popular.
+To composit them, the two lists are zipped together and first appearance is eliminated in favour of later, causing failing/non faithful service to reduce chances of selling "service", and for which reason session purchases are kept smaller for previously unseen routers and slowly increased after repeated fidelity.
 - acquire a collection of sessions with Relays that permit them to pay for traffic.
 	- Purchases are always done via onion proxies:
 		- send message with onion for payment request wrapped in onions, and a total fee which includes the fees for each hop, plus a noise factor
 		- node accepts payment, deducts its fee, forwards request to next in the onion, pays the fee
-		- each hop has a return routing session open waiting for the return path, passing composite cipher encrypted token data back to buyer
+		- each hop has a return routing session open waiting for the return path, passing composite cipher encrypted token data back to buyer.
+Proof of purchase is previous step's invoice plus preimage, each hop returns its proof of purchase.
+Any node that fails to return successful payment is dropped to the bottom of priority list for future purchases and will not be used again probably.
 		- node returns proof of payment back through open return channels.
 Composite cipher plus first hop back IP address is required.
 		- after 3 hops the seller is reached, who takes their payment
 	- Onion structure for payment routing